‘Vairamuthu came after me too. I stand by Chinmayi Sripaada,’ says musician Sindhuja Rajaram

 Though I didn’t report it, I told most of my friends.
 In fact, another singer who was meeting Vairamuthu made sure to take her father along because I warned her.
 He was upset and called to ask why she had brought along her father.

 I was not planning to come forward as the stories Chinmayi was sharing were more horrific.
 Even now, my intention is only to stand with the women who have suffered harassment by him.
-I emailed Chinmayi about my experience but I thought she might miss it among the tonnes of emails she would be receiving.
+I emailed Chinmayi about my experience but I thought she might miss it among the tonnes of emails she has been receiving.
 But she shared it.

 After a couple of days, I realised nobody was coming out publicly with regards to Vairamuthu (I understand why) and Chinmayi was the only “known victim”.
 I felt I needed to support her and the other victims as I believed them and their stories.
 I could connect to their stories because they were part of a pattern – same sort of phone calls, same offices at Besant Nagar and Teynampet.
 I stand with Chinmayi though I do not know her too well.
 And I have the full support of my husband.

-Note: Corrections and clarifications: An unedited version of this article was published erroneously.
-It has been updated to reflect the correct version.